ISV Payment Integration

 Did Fiserv acquire Clover in 2019?
 No — and this is one of the most common factual errors in published Fiserv coverage.
 Clover was acquired by First Data in 2012, not by Fiserv.
 When Fiserv and First Data combined in their July 2019 all-stock merger (~$22 billion equity value), Clover came inside the First Data side of the deal as an existing business.
 Fiserv did not separately acquire Clover.

 Does the Clover lawsuit affect CardConnect?
-The lawsuit names Fiserv corporate, Mike Lyons, and Frank Bisignano, and centers on Clover’s reported revenue and GPV mechanics.
-CardConnect operates on a different commercial model (interchange-plus partner-negotiated revenue share, not POS migration economics) and is not directly implicated by the specific allegations.
-ISVs evaluating CardConnect should know the broader Fiserv operating context, but the lawsuit is a Clover question, not a CardConnect question.
+The securities actions center on statements about Clover’s reported growth, and name Fiserv corporate along with current and former executives.
+CardConnect operates on a different commercial model — interchange-plus, partner-negotiated revenue share, not POS migration economics — and is not directly implicated by the specific allegations.
+ISVs evaluating CardConnect should understand the broader Fiserv operating context, including the June–July 2026 departures of the CEO and president, but the litigation itself is a Clover question rather than a CardConnect question.

 How does Fiserv’s pricing work for ISVs?
 Fiserv does not publish a rate card for any of its ISV-relevant product lines.
-CardConnect’s LaunchPointe program is interchange-plus with performance-tied revenue share, partner-negotiated.
+Fiserv’s ISV Partner Program is interchange-plus with performance-tied revenue share, partner-negotiated.
 Clover pricing stacks hardware purchase, monthly software-subscription tiers, and per-transaction rates, all negotiated by merchant.
 Carat is enterprise quote-only.
 CardConnect raised processing rates by 0.10% plus $0.05 per transaction across all major card networks effective April 1, 2024.

 Who owns Fiserv?
 Fiserv is a publicly traded company on NYSE under ticker FI.
 The company merged with First Data in July 2019 in an all-stock transaction valued at approximately $22 billion in equity, with Fiserv shareholders ending at 57.5% and First Data shareholders at 42.5% of the combined entity.
-Mike Lyons is the current Chief Executive Officer, succeeding Frank Bisignano (who departed to head the U.S. Social Security Administration).
+Takis Georgakopoulos has been Chief Executive Officer since June 14, 2026, succeeding Michael P. Lyons, who succeeded Frank Bisignano (now head of the U.S. Social Security Administration).

 The Bottom Line for ISVs

 Fiserv is not one decision — it’s four.
-The right Fiserv evaluation starts with which product fits the platform’s merchant base, then drills into the commercial structure of that specific product, then layers on the broader operating-context risks (the Clover lawsuit, the layoffs, the post-Bisignano leadership transition).
+The right Fiserv evaluation starts with which product fits the platform’s merchant base, then drills into the commercial structure of that specific product, then layers on the broader operating-context risks: two securities class actions, the layoffs, a first quarter of 2026 in which revenue fell and operating income fell by a third, and a chief executive and president who both left in a four-week window.

-For SaaS and embedded-payments ISVs, CardConnect via the LaunchPointe program is almost always the right Fiserv door.
+For SaaS and embedded-payments ISVs, CardConnect via the ISV Partner Program is almost always the right Fiserv door.
 The interchange-plus economics, the seven-bank ISO sponsorship distribution, and the white-label branding are real advantages — at the cost of a longer commercial-negotiation cycle and an opaque residual structure.
 The Clover lawsuit is real but not directly implicating to CardConnect’s ISV channel.

 For POS-attached vertical SaaS, Clover remains one of the strongest in-person commerce platforms in the market — provided the ISV is comfortable with the operating-context risk and has the developer bandwidth to maintain a Clover App Market integration.